track-asia/trackasia-native/design-proposals/2022-10-27-rendering-modularization.md

 - Tear down their data.
     Pretty simple for OpenGL, but with Metal when you’re using heaps (and you should) you actually want another thread to do this.
 Thus it’s SDK specific.

-Now there is already logic to do a lot of this spread throughout various classes in TrackAsia Native.
+Now there is already logic to do a lot of this spread throughout various classes in Trackasia Native.
 Buckets have some of it, Programs actually own the draw() method, and so forth.
 To switch to this approach we'll need to cut across the gl and gfx levels of the toolkit, even a bit higher, to capture everything that builds geometry.
 We'll need to convert that over to this approach and make sure we didn't miss anything, like all the fiddly per-program state.

 #### Benefits